CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

 - Follows an existing pattern already implemented
 - Easy to understand and query against
-- Does not involve introducing any new concepts to reportstream
+- Does not involve introducing any new concepts
+- Consumers do not need to know that there is an underlying graph that is created as intermediates
+- Does not limit future use cases that do need to know about the lineage

 Cons

 - Limited to just mapping an original item to a delivered item
-- Table will be quite large and hard to break up
+- Table will be quite large and hard to break up later
+- A new solution will need to be implemented if the intermediate reports need to be queried

 #### Use recursive queries in JOOQ to walk the lineages